ScrapComputers/Docs/content/blog/rc-bug-fix-unimplementation.md

 # Fresh New Bug Discovery!

 During our testing and community feedback, we discovered a new bug.
 One of our community members, The Red Builder, encountered an issue while working on a project with ScrapComputers.
-He set self.cl to an empty table in an unsafe environment, which caused significant problems.
-ScrapComputers uses self.cl for client-side variables, so when he did that, it effectively wiped out his entire computer setup, resulting in errors like "unable to find self.sv," which is not typical behavior.
+When setting `self.cl` to an empty table in an unsafe environment, it caused significant problems.
+ScrapComputers uses self.cl for client-side variables, so when he did that, it effectively wiped out his entire computer setup, resulting in errors like `unable to find self.sv`, which is not typical behavior.

 We are planning to fix this issue soon.
-In the meantime, we recommend avoiding setting self.sv or self.cl in the computer when in an unsafe environment.
+In the meantime, we recommend avoiding setting `self.sv` or `self.cl` in the computer when in an unsafe environment.